ChristopherJMiller/mctherealm-history/README.md

 # mctherealm-history

-This repository hosts the documentary website of the minecraft servers I hosted throughout middle school and parts of early high school (2012-~2015).
+This repository hosts the documentary website of the minecraft servers I hosted throughout middle school and parts of early high school (2012-~2014).

+Most of this website was written around late 2014.

 ### Status: Stale